acdoussan/docker-migrate/README.md

 started back up after the required snapshots have been taken.
 It is recommended that you validate the new container before destroying the old one.

+This is primarily intended to be used for a isolated container that has been manually created, or that has data on it that can't be migrated in another way.
+If you have a complicated setup, or have a way to recreated the container and its data without migrating it, this script if probably not for you.

 IF YOUR CONTAINER HAS VOLUMES: Volumes are assumed to be external, you will have to create them on the new host before running this script.

+# Requirements
+Docker must already be installed on both the local and remote host.

+If your host does not have internet access, `ubuntu:18.04` must be available on the local and remote host, and `stedolan/jq` must be available on the local host.

 # Usage